 - Agency delivers final files/company reviews them and loads them into the DAM

 - Online marketing is notified that the images are ready to publish

 - Online marketing publishes the assets on the various channels

 In the pursuit of creativity AND productivity, I can’t help but think there’s gotta be a better way to do this (and turns out there is.)

-With Digital Brand Templates, you can create faster than ever before.
+With Studio, you can create faster than ever before.
 Content will be on-brand because your design team will create the templates and define both fixed and editable elements to ensure all assets are consistent with your brand guidelines.